liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

 You can easily edit your files, having only the front window of your editor/IDE, each change will run the test, and you will be notified.

-Indeed during these years of development, especially in PHP I overstimulated shortcuts, I have become a slave of the keyboard, Alt-Tab, Key-Up + Enter for example, are a must for programmers TDD.
+Indeed during these years of development, especially in PHP I overstimulated shortcuts, I have become a slave of the keyboard, **Alt-Tab**, **Key-Up + Enter** for example, are a must for TDD programmers .

-For years I had the tic CTRL+S, in fact in my life I have saved (for mistake) around 2000 pages browsing with Firefox.
+For years I had the **CTRL+S** tic, in fact in my life I have saved (by mistake) around 2000 pages browsing with Firefox.

 Before finding out [Guard](https://github.com/guard/guard), I was using a crude one-line script, it runs each 3 seconds PHPUnit if error otherwise waits 10 seconds